Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-7.md

 "_You are_.
 Absolutely."

+His pink fur turned pink and red.
+His drooping whiskers stopped touching the ground, and instead briefly weaved through the much shorter whiskers of Feria.

 And so they traveled further.

 They traveled to ice sheets, to tropical rainforests, to thick forests and barren grasslands.
-Their ice age was coming to an end, but even within an ice age there was still variety.
+Their ice age was coming to an end, but variety existed even within an ice age.
 Pockets of land that were warm and filled with life, and pockets of land so jagged and hellish you couldn't even stand there.

+At some point, food would run out, or everyone would figure out that Alix could not defend himself.
+That all his food went to his brains and nothing else.
+And then they'd leave for a different territory.

-And the plants and animals were _different_ everywhere.
-Only one species appeared everywhere: the Gosti.
+Everywhere they went, the plants and animals were radically _different_.
+Only one species appeared wherever you looked, and when you least expected it: the Gosti.
 How they'd done so, especially with the lack of trees, was a mystery.

 Feria had been hesitant to take Alix to all those places.
 But Alix had the power of _adaptability_.
 When they were in freezing cold territories, Alix would repurpose the fur from animals Feria killed.
 When they were in dry territories, Alix would save any rainfall in a hollowed-out stone, which he called a _bucket_.
 The fox' body was small and flexible enough to adapt with it.